Al Unser: Fourth Indianapolis 500 victory

-At the start Unser was in the 20th position.
+At the start, Unser was in the twentieth position.
 On a day when heavy attrition felled most of the field's front-runners, including the overwhelmingly dominant Newman-Haas entry of Mario Andretti, Unser worked his way steadily forward and took the lead on the 183rd lap, after Roberto Guerrero's car stalled on his final pit stop.
 Averaging 162.175 mi/h, Unser bested a charging Guerrero by 4.5 seconds to win his fourth Indy 500, only five days before his 48th birthday.
 In doing so he tied Foyt as the winningest Indy 500 driver and broke brother Bobby's record as the oldest Indy winner.

 Unser rode the wave of his fourth Indy victory to secure a ride at Penske for the Michigan 500, Pocono 500, and Marlboro Challenge for 1987.
 Near the end of the year, Unser had two other starts.
 He drove as a substitute for Roberto Guerrero at Nazareth, and had a competitive run until crashing a few laps short of the finish.
 He was then hired to drive the brand new Porsche Indy car at Laguna Seca.
 The team was still in its infancy, and the car dropped out.
 Unser left the team after only one race.

 In 1988 and 1989, Unser returned to Penske to secure a ride at the three 500-miles races (Indianapolis, Michigan, Pocono).
+Unser appeared headed for a third Pocono 500 victory during the 1988 Pocono 500 until he suffered ignition failure while leading with 28 laps remaining.
+Unser had led a race-high 79 laps.